Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 - rights documentation
 - reproducible stimuli and tasks

-Those needs connect this entry to `Sutton SignWriting Infrastructure and Program`.
+Those needs connect this entry to *Sutton SignWriting Infrastructure and Program*.

 But the research program should remain research-facing.

 Its job is to define what should be studied and what reusable assets the studies should produce.

-The infrastructure series explains the support model that can make that work durable.
+The infrastructure series explains the stewardship model that can make that work durable.

 ## Good-Idea Test